adriangs1996/wintry/README.md

 api = Winter.factory(settings, server_type=ServerTypes.API)
 ```

-Note that the method **get_by_name** is NOT IMPLEMENTED, but it somewhow still works :).
+Note that the method **get_by_name** is NOT IMPLEMENTED, but it somehow still works :).
 The thing is Repositories are query compilers,
 and you dont need to implement them, only learn a very simple
 query syntax.
 That's not the only thing, the **@provider** decorator
 allows the repositories to be injected inside the marvel controller